Kinesis Data Firehose now supports dynamic partitioning to Amazon S3

 If you exceed the maximum number of active partitions, the rest of the records in the delivery stream will be delivered to the S3 error prefix.
 For more information, see the Error Handling section of this blog post.

-A maximum throughput of 25 MB per second is supported for each active partition.
+A maximum throughput of 1 GB per partition is supported for each active partition.
 This limit is not adjustable.
 You can monitor the throughput with the new metric called PerPartitionThroughput.

 The right partitioning can help you to save costs related to the amount of data that is scanned by analytics services like Amazon Athena.
 On the other hand, over-partitioning may lead to the creation of smaller objects and wipe out the initial benefit of cost and performance.
 See Top 10 Performance Tuning Tips for Amazon Athena.